-If Aequus fails to develop and commercialize Aequus' current pipeline of additional product candidates, Aequus' prospects for future growth and Aequus' ability to reach or sustain profitability may be limited.
+If Aequus fails to develop and commercialize Aequus' current pipeline of additional product candidates, Aequus' prospects for future growth and Aequus' ability to reach or sustain profitability, as it relates to product development, may be limited.

-A key element of Aequus' strategy is to develop, obtain regulatory approval for and commercialize Aequus' current portfolio of product candidates.
-Aequus may not be successful in Aequus' efforts to develop Aequus' portfolio of product candidates, and any product candidates Aequus does develop may not produce commercially viable products that safely and effectively treat their indicated conditions.
-To date, Aequus' efforts have yielded five additional product candidates, AQS1301, AQS1303, AQS1304, Topiramate XR and Oxcarbazepine XR, which are all focused on treating diseases of the CNS.
+An element of Aequus' strategy is to develop, obtain regulatory approval for and commercialize new and current product candidates.
+Aequus may not be successful in this area of business even if Aequus does develop commercially viable products that safely and effectively treat their indicated conditions.

 Aequus' development programs may initially show promise in identifying potential product leads, yet fail to produce product candidates for clinical development.
 In addition, identifying new treatment needs and product candidates requires substantial technical, financial and human resources on Aequus' part.
 If Aequus is unable to obtain development partners or additional development program funding, or to continue to devote substantial technical and human resources to such programs, Aequus may have to delay or abandon these programs.
 Any product candidate that Aequus successfully identifies may require substantial additional development efforts prior to commercial sale, including preclinical studies, extensive clinical testing and approval by the FDA and applicable foreign regulatory authorities.
 All product candidates are susceptible to the risks of failure that are inherent in pharmaceutical product development.
+To date, Aequus' efforts have yielded five additional product candidates, of which development of AQS1301 and AQS1304 have ceased and Topiramate XR, Oxcarbazepine XR, and AQS1303 currently await development partners.